numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 - **local_file "private_key"**: This resource saves the generated private key to a local file at the specified location.

+- **"data" resource aws_instances**: is used to retrieve information about existing EC2 instances in your AWS account.
+In this case, the targeted EC2 instances should have a tag with the key "Name" and the value "production-instance". `These are our two already created EC2 instances.`

-- **null_resource "ec2_1_install_script" and "ec2_2_install_script"**: These resources execute an installation script on the EC2 instances to configure Docker, mount the EFS file system, and run a Docker container WordPress that uses the RDS database.
+- **null_resource "install_script"**: This resource execute an installation script on the EC2 instances to configure Docker, mount the EFS file system, and run a Docker container WordPress that uses the RDS database.
 The script is executed via an SSH connection to the EC2 instance using the previously generated private key.

 The **depends_on** option is used to set the resource dependencies, ensuring that the EC2 instances, private key, EFS mount points, and RDS database are available before running the installation scripts.